 Many pregnant women worry if it is safe to have sex or experience an orgasm when pregnant.
 Partners may be concerned about harming the pregnant woman or her unborn child.
 However, sex and orgasm are safe during pregnancy for most people, even in the third trimester through to your due date.
 Furthermore, sexual intimacy and release provide beneficial ways to relieve stress, connect with a partner, and enhance emotional well-being during a time when things can feel and seem a bit uncertain.

-Orgasm does not enhance the risk of miscarriage or preterm labor in a normal and healthy pregnancy.
+Orgasms do not enhance the risk of miscarriage or preterm labor in a normal and healthy pregnancy.
 Sexual activity may even help the pregnancy’s health and wellness by raising blood flow, and thus oxygen, to the uterus and boosting feel-good hormones like oxytocin.
+Besides that, orgasming while pregnant just feels good.

 Meet the Expert: Dr. Diana Rangaves writes for 21Ninety’s as a health and wellness expert.
 She is a pharmacist, philanthropist, and ethics professor turned writer, holding a Doctorate in Pharmacy from the University of California.
 She also serves as the Executive Editor and Chief Content Officer for Healthcare Worldwide Central and has published several works in medical and pharmaceutical publications, academic books, as well as, scholarly articles.